(last worked on: August 18th, 2024)

-* Neocities (which I so much appreciate --thank you Kyle!) provides me with grand total traffic-to-my-pages counts, but not to my 80 (or so) individual pages --which I'd like to know, so that I can respect your collective time, by giving the most popular pages the most attention.
+* Neocities (which I so much appreciate --thank you Kyle!) provides me with grand total traffic-to-my-pages counts, but not to my 80 (or so) individual pages --which I'd like to know, so that I could give the most popular pages the most attention.

 To get some idea, I Google searched on "57296" + "neocities".
-That doesn't bring up my pages in recentness and click count order (but which does factor in), but in order of estimated over-all value to searchers --which is a better way to rank my pages.
+That doesn't bring up my pages in recentness and click count order (which does factor in), but in order of estimated over-all value to searchers -- a better way to rank my pages.

 Earlier writ: